Changes in Real Time: Online Scene Change Detection with Multi-View Fusion

-For efficient scene representation update, we adopt 3DGS~\cite{kerbl20233d} as our primary baseline and further include two fast 3DGS variants~\cite{HansonSpeedy,hoellein_2025_3dgslm} to demonstrate the efficiency of our approach.
-We also evaluate CLNeRF~\cite{cai2023clnerf} (InstantNGP~\cite{muller2022instant} based) among publicly available continual learning methods.
+For efficient scene representation update, we adopt 3DGS and fast variants~\cite{HansonSpeedy,hoellein_2025_3dgslm,kerbl20233d} as our baselines.
+We also evaluate CLNeRF~\cite{cai2023clnerf} among publicly available continual learning methods.
 Following standard evaluation protocols~\cite{cai2023clnerf,ackermann2025clsplats,zeng2025gaussianupdate,wu2023cl,kerbl20233d}, we report PSNR, SSIM, and LPIPS for novel views after scene update, along with runtimes.